voidspace/voidspace.github.io/advanced-python.md

 11. NETWORKING:

-    The requests library, the HTTP request response cycle, accesssing APIs, Stream Sockets, Datagrams and more.
+    The requests library, the HTTP request response cycle, accesssing APIs and building API clients, Stream Sockets and server clients, Datagrams and UDP server and clients and more.

 12. WEB DEVELOPMENT